-Born to an impoverished Irish family that fled the Great Hunger, he managed within one generation to change their fortunes and embody the American Dream.
-And he did it all with his bare hands.
+Born to an impoverished Irish family that fled the Great Hunger, he managed within one generation to change their fortunes and embody the American dream.
+He did it all with his bare hands.
 Cahir O'Doherty talks to author Christopher Klein, who wrote the rollicking and remarkable biography of John L. Sullivan.

 But Sullivan was also a big boozer, a braggart, and an insatiable womanizer.
 He could be a hell of a lot of fun, in other words.
 Through his long career, he became a sort of a cross between Muhammad Ali, Casanova, Mark Twain, and Amanda Bynes.
 Tabloid editors loved him.
 He wasn’t just a sportsman; he was a star in the modern sense.